There are many different species of coccidia but for dogs and cats, the most common

 WHAT HAPPENS INSIDE THE HOST?

 This gets a little complicated but the short version is that the oocyst breaks open and releases eight sporozoites.
-These eight sporozoites go on to infect intestinal cells and divide rapidly into a new stage called a merozoite.
+These eight sporozoites go on to infect intestinal cells and, once inside these cells, they divide rapidly over and over until a new stage called a merozoite results.
 The merozoites divide and reproduce rapidly, filling up the intestinal cell until it bursts.
 A multitude of merozoites are released when the cell bursts and they go on to infect and similarly destroy more and more intestinal cells.
 When enough intestinal cells are destroyed (in 3-11 days), bloody watery diarrhea and disease result.

 Merozoites divide and reproduce asexually but eventually a sexual generation of coccidia results in microgamonts which are male and macrogamonts which are female.
 They merge and create an oocyst which is what started the whole thing in the first place.
 The oocyst passes in stool where it can infect a new host and the life cycle begins again.